Szeccsa/jquery-include-html/readme.md

 ## How to use?

-1. Download or link the latest Jquery library via CDN into your <head> like this: &lt;script src="https://code.jquery.com/jquery-3.7.1.min.js"></script&gt;.
+1. Download or link the latest Jquery library via CDN into your &lt;head&gt; like this: &lt;script src="https://code.jquery.com/jquery-3.7.1.min.js"></script&gt;.

-2. Download the script.js file and include it in your <head> like this: &lt;script type="text/javascript" src="/path/to/script.js"></script&gt;.
+2. Download the script.js file and include it in your &lt;head&gt; like this: &lt;script type="text/javascript" src="/path/to/script.js"></script&gt;.

 3. Create a document that you want to include into your main index.html and write the stuff you need to write into it.